 Civil construction commenced in 2008 and continues to this day.
-Land sales are estimated for completion within the coming three years.
+Land sales are estimated for completion within the coming two years.
 Apartment sales commenced in 2015 and will continue to be released and developed within the Town Centre and Addison neighbourhood over a longer period.

 What are the plans for the Addison Neighbourhood?

 - The Addison Neighbourhood is the last of the four residential neighbourhoods in Williams Landing.
 This neighbourhood will offer a mixture of land lots (compact lots and some traditional lots), terraces and duplex homes and apartments.

 How do I purchase land?

-Clients registered on the database are notified by SMS and email when land is released.
+Clients registered on the database are notified by email when land is released.
 Sales are made on a first-in-first served basis either direct to the public as vacant blocks or via house and land packages.

 Can I build with any home builder?